 In sum, being in favor (or against) helping Ukraine or the health policies of 2020-21 does not automatically make a person better (or worse); it is the result of an individual cost-benefit analysis.
 Hence, it is just to try and redistribute resources in favor of those most severely affected, rather than depicting differing opinions as the enemy’s Trojan horse.

-Social and moral justice is still a liberal value, isn’t it?
+Social and moral justice are still liberal values, aren’t they?